enzoevers/LedMatrixDriver/Doc/SignalFlow.md

   - Outer left: Controls the ~OE pins.
   - Center left: Controls the LE pins.
   - Center right: Controls the CLK pins.
+  - Outer right: Connects to the external interface connector   .
 - [74HC138](./Datasheet/sn74hc138.pdf): 3-bit To 8-bit Decoders/Demultiplexers:
   - Right: controls the CLK signals of the 74HC164 ICs.